 - Be clear about the benefits to employees in sharing this information.

 For example, include a disclaimer on the survey that explains the company’s desire to diversify its workforce, support all employees equally and learn more about employees in order to assess whether efforts to recruit and retain individuals with disabilities and other minority groups are proving successful.
-Federal contractors must use the mandatory self-identification form approved by the U.S. Department of Labor’s Office of Federal Contract Compliance Programs under Section 503 of the Rehabilitation Act.
+Federal contractors must use the voluntary self-identification of disability form approved by the U.S. Department of Labor’s Office of Federal Contract Compliance Programs under Section 503 of the Rehabilitation Act.
 This form cannot be altered.

 It is important to note that invitations to self-identify as individuals with disabilities are permissible only when the question is being asked for affirmative action purposes such as those prescribed by Section 503 or a voluntarily adopted program.